Maimai (video game series): Ranking

 Every chart is assigned a rating value based on the difficulty with a hidden decimal constant and score ranking, with songs split into old and new for total rating calculation.
-Songs released within the current version of the game are considered new songs, while songs released in past versions are considered old songs (including Re:MASTER charts added in the current version for old songs).
+From DX to Prism Plus, songs released within the most recent version of the game are considered new songs.
+As of CiRCLE, songs released within the previous and most recent version of the game are considered new songs.
+Songs released in past versions are considered old songs (including Re:MASTER charts added for old songs during a "new song" version).

-As of Splash Plus, the player's total rating is calculated as the sum of the ratings of the top 15 new songs and top 35 old songs.
-Rating numbers are by default displayed along with the player's username (though this option can be turned off), with unique badges for certain rating ranges, ranging from the default white and blue for 999 and under to rainbow for 15000 and up.
+As of Splash PLUS, the player's total rating is calculated as the sum of the ratings of the top 15 new songs and top 35 old songs.
+Rating numbers are by default displayed along with the player's username (though this option can be turned off), with unique badges for certain rating ranges, ranging from the default white and blue for 999 and under to rainbow for 15000 to 15999 to 'kiwami' rainbow for 16000 and up as of CiRCLE PLUS.
+As of CiRCLE, achieving "All Perfect" on a chart gives one additional rating point to it.